 The health and safety of vulnerable road users, the travelling public and our drivers is fundamental to our success.
-We believe there is never any conflict between the company's long-term success and our obligation to keep employees and members of the public safe.
+We believe there is never any conflict between the company's long-term success and our obligation to keep employees, members of the public and the environment safe.